mjguru/mjguru.github.io/_pages/about.md

   image: Mohit_headshot_2021.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>mgurumuk@cs.cornell.edu</p>

 news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
+selected_manuscripts: true # includes a list of manuscripts marked as "selected={true}"
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 contact_note: false  # includes contact note at the bottom of the page
 ---

-I am a third year PhD student in the Computer Science department at Cornell University.
-I am extremely fortunate to be advised by Eshan Chattopadhyay.
-Previously, I was an undergrad at UC San Diego and was very lucky to be mentored by Russell Impagliazzo and Ramamohan Paturi.
+Hi!
+I am a third year PhD student in the Computer Science department at Cornell University and am extremely fortunate to be advised by <a href = "https://www.cs.cornell.edu/~eshan/">Eshan Chattopadhyay</a>.
+I am primarily interested in theoretical computer science, specifically computational complexity and pseudorandomness.
+Previously, I was an undergrad at UC San Diego where I was very lucky to be mentored by <a href = "https://cseweb.ucsd.edu/~russell/">Russell Impagliazzo</a> and <a href = "https://cseweb.ucsd.edu/~paturi/">Ramamohan Paturi</a>.

-I am broadly interested in theoretical computer science, specifically computational complexity and pseudorandomness.
+My email is <a href="mailto:mgurumuk@cs.cornell.edu">mgurumuk@cs.cornell.edu</a>.